South Elgin Dethatching Lawn Services

 Understanding Thatch Buildup in South Elgin’s Heavy Clay Soils

-- Water ponding after light rain
+- Water ponding on the surface after rain due to poor infiltration

-- Thinning turf despite fertilization
+- Thinning turf despite regular fertilization

-- Moss growth in shaded areas
+- Moss growth in shaded, moist areas

 South Elgin Environmental Commission Requirements for Dethatching Near Wetlands & Protected Areas